mmisw/mmiorr-docs/CONTRIBUTING.md

 You are also very welcome to make any suggestions or report any kind of problem with the documentation by using the [tracker](https://github.com/mmisw/mmiorr-docs/issues).

-Be aware you may be working on an instance of the ORR derived from a fork of the original ORR code.
+Be aware you may be working on and/or referring to an instance of the ORR derived from a fork of the original ORR code.
-If your documentation change is only relevant to that particular instance, you may want to leave the documentation changes in your `mmiorr-docs` fork.
+If your documentation change is only relevant to that particular instance, you may want to leave the documentation changes in your mmiorr-docs fork.
 But if your changes are general to the ORR system, please do submit a pull request so that the documentation for everyone can be updated.

 #### Who uses these documents?
 Referencing the ORR

-Keep in mind that these documents are referenced by all the ORR distributions, not just the main one at http://mmisw.org.
-While the examples may need to use the original path, try to refer to the software in a location- and source-independent way (e.g., not "the mmisw.org application" or "MMI's ORR application", but "this ORR application".
+While the examples in the documentation may need to use the original path in the main ORR instance at http://mmisw.org, try to refer to the software in a location- and source-independent way (e.g., not "the mmisw.org application" or "MMI's ORR application", but "this ORR application".

 > \[want to contribute a better CONTRIBUTING document? `;)`\]